fletchjp/MERG-Arduino-Software/CBUSCodes/CAN_Query/README.md

 # CAN_Query

 This is developed to demonstrate a query and response operation.
+This has the query part of the code.

+For query and response see CAN_Query_Response

 # CAN_Wrapper